 You can do this through meditation, exercise, writing, painting anything that puts you in a happy place.
 Don’t be afraid to get creative because anxiety is a manifestation of your mind so you have full reign over it.

-You cannot die from a panic attack
+You cannot die from an anxiety attack

 Maybe I’m the only numskull that thought my panic attack was a cleverly disguised heart attack waiting in the wings.
 I then invented an intricate theory that I had heart disease like my best friend did.
 So, every time my chest felt tight, I thought I was dying and that the end was coming for me.
 As with most people who believe they are dying from a heart attack, I was rushed to the hospital more times that I would like to admit.
 After a few EKG’s, rye smirks from various doctors, I knew that I was as healthy as an ox, but a bit crazier.
 Once I internalized that a panic attack doesn’t kill you—whilst I kept having them, they became less and less frequent, until finally they faded away.